 David, the man after God’s own heart, and whom all Israel loved, expanded Israel to its greatest power (II Sam 8:1-18).
 He did it, not by intimidation and oppression, but by righteousness, compassion, generosity, judgment, and justice (I Sam 18:5,14-16,30; II Sam 6:19; I Chr 18:14; Ps 78:72).
 His son Solomon began to compromise, but followed his father in many things (I Kgs 4:20-34; 5:7; II Chron 9:8).
 But his grandson Rehoboam lost the nation by choosing the opposite course to his own destruction (I Kgs 12:1-19).

 Consider Judah in the days of King Asa.
-When he took courage from a prophet's message and instituted a reformation and revival, the kingdom grew quickly with God-fearing immigrants from Ephraim, Manasseh, and Simeon.
+When he took courage from a prophet’s message and instituted a reformation and revival, the kingdom grew quickly with God-fearing immigrants from Ephraim, Manasseh, and Simeon.
 Why did they move to settle in Judah?
-Because they saw that the LORD was with the king (II Chron 15:9).
+Because they saw that the LORD God was with the king (II Chron 15:9).
 Asa was honored by a growing kingdom for his righteous rule, and this principle is still valid.

-America exploded in less than 300 years from a poor, weak nation of God-fearing settlers in a wilderness to the economic, military, and revenue giant of the world.
+America grew in less than 300 years from a poor, weak nation of godly settlers in a wilderness to the economic and military giant of the world.
 How?
 It came the closest to offering citizens a truly righteous nation.
-Well does the Statue of Liberty declare, "Give me your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore.
-Send these, the homeless, tempest-tost to me, I lift my lamp beside the golden door!"
-Lady Liberty once closely resembled Lady Wisdom of Solomon's own proverbs (Pr 8:1-21).
-Today it is different!
-God save America!
+Well does the Statue of Liberty declare, “Give me your tired, your poor, your huddled masses yearning to breathe free, the wretched refuse of your teeming shore.
+Send these, the homeless, tempest-tost to me, I lift my lamp beside the golden door!””
+Lady Liberty once closely resembled Lady Wisdom of Solomon’s own proverbs (Pr 8:1-21).
+Today it is different.
+God save America.